DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 | Sphere Instance | Box | primary | 12 | SpherePrimaryHit | - |
 | - | - | shadow | 13 | SphereShadowHit | - |

-'Shader group' and 'Shader constants' is what is actually stored into SBT, other fields in the table are used to calculate shader location.
+'Shader group' and 'Shader constants' is what is actually stored in SBT, other fields in the table are used to calculate the shader location.

 As alternative you can use `IShaderBindingTable::BindHitGroupByIndex()` to bind hit group to any location in range from `TLASBuildInfo::FirstContributionToHitGroupIndex` to `TLASBuildInfo::LastContributionToHitGroupIndex`,